esphome/esphome-docs/components/climate/bang_bang.rst

 a second--the controller will call ``cool_action`` to begin cooling.
 Now, cooling will continue until ``target_temperature_low`` is reached again, but, as before, should the temperature drift even slightly below ``target_temperature_low`` for even a fraction of a second, ``heat_action`` will be invoked again, and the cycle will repeat.
 It will "ping-pong" between the two set points, potentially forever.
-Some oscillation at the "edges" of the hysteresis window is normal; so, while it may seem unlikely, this situation is actually quite common.
+Oscillation at the "edges" of the hysteresis window, or going past the set point in either direction, should be expected; consider, for example, a heater that is turned off after it reaches its set point.
+The heating element will remain hot (potentially for quite a while), and as such will continue to heat the air until the element fully cools down to match the ambient air/room temperature.

 The :doc:`thermostat <thermostat>` component differs in that there is hysteresis around *each* set point.
 For example, if the ``target_temperature_low`` set point is 20 °C, and the (default) hysteresis value of 0.5 °C is used,